DataPlaneBroker/DataPlaneBroker-Hugo/content/Docs/mgmt.md

 ---

 Details of network topology are set up dynamically through the management client `dpb-client`.
+See the [command-line documentation](http://scc-forge.lancaster.ac.uk/javadoc/dataplanebroker-test/uk/ac/lancs/networks/apps/Commander-method-main/1java$lang$String) for further details.

-# Example topology configuration
+## Example topology configuration

 In our example, a single Corsa is used to host three bridges (a.k.a.
 VFCs).
 Ports 24 and 25 are assumed to connect to (say) the dataplanes of two OpenStack installations.
 Ports 13 and 29 are looped together at 10G to simulate a long-distance link.
 All these ports must use tunnel mode `ctag`.
 We wish to operate the bridges as a chain connecting the two OpenStack installations together.